-"Getting your new puppy used to having their mouth touched from a very early age not only sets a foundation for great oral health routine, it also helps make veterinarian exams a better experience for both pet and vet," said Dr. Kurt Venator, Chief Veterinary Officer, Purina.
-He recommended this bestselling (4.2 stars from 1,600 reviews) finger brush made from food-grade materials.
-For $7, you get 6 brushes.
-Each one lasts about 2-3 months.
-For toothpaste, try this bestselling $12 toothpaste (4.5 stars from 2,829 reviews).
+"Getting your new puppy used to having their mouth touched from a very early age not only sets a foundation for great oral health routine, it also helps make veterinarian exams a better experience for both pet and vet," said Dr. Kurt Venator, Purina's chief veterinary officer.

 According to the American Kennel Club, potty training your puppy can take months.
-I've had Wilco for three weeks now, and he still has an accident in the house at least once a week.
+Even after having Wilco for three weeks, he still had an accident in the house at least once a week.
 Fortunately, my parents gave me pee-pee pads left over from their Bernese Mountain Dog puppy who is a couple weeks older than Wilco.
 These pads have five layers that work to attract puppies to pee in the same spot, absorb urine, resist leaks and control odor.

 Even if you have a nice stash of pee-pee pads, accidents are going to happen.
 For that, you'll want to keep this spray handy.
-It has an impressive 4.2-star rating from nearly 2,000 reviews (most negative reviews are about the light citrus scent).
 It works on feces, urine, vomit and drool and can be used on almost any floor surface including carpet and hardwood.

 Wilco spends a lot of time on my parents' farm.
 Unfortunately, I don't have a lot of time to give him daily baths.
 That's why I love this no-rinse shampoo that keeps him fresh until I can give him another bath.
 It's hypoallergenic and the natural ingredients are safe for puppies.
 It includes jojoba seed oil, red raspberry seed oil, argan oil and niaouli oil which acts as a disinfectant and kills bacteria.